-E) Practice and Lecture Review (PLR) Notebook
+E) Practice Notebook

-Each student will have a separate Practice and Lecture class Review Notebook.
-This notebook is for your Practice assignments and your daily Lecture class Review assignments The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
+Each student will have a separate Practice Notebook.
+This notebook is for your Practice assignments The composition-style notebook cannot have any horizontal ruled lines in it - it must consist of blank white paper.
+Physicists do not like to break symmetry by preferring certain directions over other directions and so horizontal lines are frowned upon.
 This notebook is separate from any lecture notes that you may take for your own personal / private use.
 (I do recommend that you take notes during lecture in your own personal / private notebook).

-Bring your PLR notebook to class everyday; it might be collected at any time for grading.
-If it is collected and you do not turn it in ontime, then you can turn it in the next class day; the penalty is that work for the previous five class days will be considered late.
+Bring your Practice Notebook to class everyday; it might be collected at any time for grading.
+If it is collected and you do not turn it in ontime, then you can turn it in the next class day; the penalty is that work for the previous five class days will be considered late (no credit)